Fun Facts about Horses

 Breeds of Horses

-There are well over 300 different horse breeds.
+There are well over 300 different horse breeds (types of horses).
 Wow, that’s quite a lot when you think of a horse.

 So many different breeds of horses ensures that you can find horses of different colors, sizes and skills.